Frequently Asked Questions

 • Living donation takes place when someone donates an organ or part of an organ to another person and goes on to lead a healthy life.
 For example, individuals with two healthy kidneys may be able to donate one of their kidneys to a loved one or close friend.
 Similarly, a healthy individual may donate a portion of his/her liver (lobe).
 It is interesting to note that the liver, in both the donor and recipient, will regenerate to full size within months.

-Contact TGLN to determine donation potential and to learn the patient’s registered donation decision on the back of their Ontario Health Card and in the OHIP database.
-To donate organs, the patient must be on a ventilator and their heart must continue to beat; organs need to be perfused with oxygenated blood until they are recovered for transplant.
+Contact Ontario Health (TGLN) to determine donation potential and to learn the patient’s registered donation preference on the back of their Ontario Health Card and in the Registered Person's database.
+To donate organs, the patient must be on a ventilator and hemodynamic support must be maintained; organs need to be perfused with oxygenated blood until they are recovered for transplant.

 Timing of Notification to Ontario Health (TGLN)